Trending: CCW Insurance, Best Hearing Protection, Best Pistol Flashlights, Daily Gun Deals NEW!

 The Javelin provides a great deal of stability since the legs are fixed height and stationery.

 The Harris Bipod is probably one of the most well-known rifle bipods on the market.
-In fact, when you ask someone what bipod you should buy they are likely to recommend to you a Harris Series bipod.
+When you ask someone what bipod you should buy, they will likely recommend a Harris Series bipod.

 The Harris bipods have earned their stripes and are extremely well known.
 The Harris excels at what it is for its price point.
 Sitting right around the $100 range, it is affordable and feature-packed.